 To apply for Extenuating Circumstances:

-The Extenuating Circumstances Form can be obtained from the University College Birmingham Portal and, once completed, it must be submitted to the Registry within 10 working days of the original deadline of the affected assessment with appropriate evidence.
-Documentary evidence should be emailed to the Academic Registry on firstname.lastname@example.org.
-Guidance on appropriate evidence can be obtained from either the University College Birmingham Portal or the Academic Registry.
-You should familiarise yourself with the Code of Practice on Extenuating Circumstances so that you understand the process clearly, before completing the form.
+In order for the University to take these circumstances into account when making decisions about academic progress or award student should report Extenuating Circumstances at the earliest possible opportunity.
+Applications for the consideration of Extenuating Circumstances should be made using the Extenuating Circumstances Form.
+This can be found on the University College Birmingham Portal and, once completed, it must be downloaded and submitted to the Registry within 10 working days of the original deadline of the affected assessment with appropriate evidence.
+Documentary evidence should be emailed to the Academic Registry via email@example.com.
+Full guidance on this process can be found in the Code of Practice on Extenuating Circumstances.

-The result of your Extenuating Circumstances application will be updated on the University College Birmingham Portal after a decision has been made.
+The outcome of your Extenuating Circumstances application will be updated on the University College Birmingham Portal after a decision has been made.

-If you are unhappy with the outcomes of an assessment and/or if there are extenuating circumstances that you believe affected your academic performance and, for good reason, were not submitted to the Examination Board, then you should refer to the Assessment Appeals Procedure.
+If you are unhappy with the decision of an Exam Board/or if there are extenuating circumstances that you believe affected your academic performance and, for good reason, were not submitted to the Examination Board, then you should refer to the Assessment Appeals Procedure.
+If you are concerned with the outcome of an individual assessment, In the first instance where relevant, you should discuss your concerns with your assessor who will explain the reasons for the assessment decision or with your year manager or Head of Department who will advise on whether extenuating circumstances may be applicable.
+It is the expectation of UCB that its staff will deal thoughtfully and sympathetically with your problem so that the majority of student concerns are resolved successfully at this stage.
 For other complaints of a service-related nature, then the Student Complaints Procedure is the most appropriate way to resolve your concern.

-For more information about the best way to make a complaint or appeal and which procedure may be more appropriate, you may refer to either the Registry, Student Services or the Guild of Students for advice.
+For more information about the best way to make a complaint or appeal and which procedure may be more appropriate, you may refer to either the Registry, the Examinations Unit or the Guild of Students for advice.
 A key principle is to identify what you are seeking as an outcome to your complaint; if you are seeking a reconsideration of an outcome for a particular assessment then this Assessment Appeals Procedure should be used.

 The definition of an assessment (or academic) appeal for the purposes of the Assessment Appeals Procedure is: